Chalarangelo/30-seconds-of-code/blog_posts/css-centering.md

 ### Flexbox

-Using flexbox to vertically and horizontally center content is usually the preferred method.
+Using flexbox to vertically and horizontally center content is usually the **preferred method**.
 All it takes is three lines of code in the container element to set `display: flex` and then center the child element vertically and horizontally using `align-items: center` and `justify-content: center` respectively.
 You can view the [Flexbox centering snippet](/css/s/flexbox-centering) for the code and examples.

 ### Grid

-Using the grid module is very similar to flexbox and also a common technique, especially if you are already using grid in your layout.
+Using the grid module is very similar to flexbox and also a common technique, especially if you are **already using grid in your layout**.
 The only difference from the previous technique is the `display` which is set to `grid` instead.
 You can view the [Grid centering snippet](/css/s/grid-centering) for the code and examples.

 ### Transform